Why nobody can interpret your dreams for you.

 Or: Chicken nuggets are important to you.

 Maybe the dream would have something to do with the fried zucchini topped with ranch dressing.
-That’s my all-time, unique to Carl’s Jr., favorite side dish.
+That’s my all-time, favorite Carl’s Jr. side dish.

 It goes without saying the old Carl’s Jr. uniform is a symbol that isn’t in the dream dictionary.
 I can’t even find a picture of them, though they were in service for years.
 Probably nobody liked how they looked in them and didn’t want to take a picture.